hlavacs/ViennaEntityComponentSystem/README.md

     using MyEntityTypeNode = vtll::type_list<MyComponentName, MyComponentPosition>;

-which defines the entity type *MySystemEntityTypeNode* to be composed of the two components.
+which defines the entity type *MyEntityTypeNode* to be composed of the two components.
 Likewise, you can define an arbitrary number of other entity types.
 A list of such entities is necessary for *declaring* a *VECS partition*, meaning that the particular partition can store all entities as given in this list, and none other.
 You can declare a list of entity types like so:

     using MyEntityTypeList = vtll::type_list<
       MyEntityTypeNode